Call For Papers

 Call for Papers:

 The Spirituality Topic Session invites paper proposals for the 2013 convention that

-The Spirituality Topic Session invites proposals that develop a thought-provoking position on an interesting proposition that falls within the field of Christian spirituality;
+The Spirituality Topic Session invites proposals that develop a thought-provoking position on an interesting proposition that falls within the field of Christian spirituality.

 Proposals should clearly state the topic to be developed in the paper, the approach that will be taken, and the conclusion as currently envisioned.
 Instead of an individual paper, you may wish to propose a panel on which three speakers would each speak for about twenty minutes on a common topic.
 You may also wish to propose a team of two persons who propose the same topic from two different points of view.
 Please articulate in the proposal any audio-visual support required.
 Recall that CTSA policy limits presenters to one speaking role on the convention program, with the exception of underrepresented constituencies.
 Presenters should ordinarily be CTSA members in good standing.
 Please send proposals as an email attachment in a Word document to Tom McElligott: email@example.com.